JackJPowell/hass-unfoldedcircle/README.md

 - Switches
   - A switch is created for every activity defined that is not apart of an activity group.
     - An option exists to create a switch for each activity regardless of activity group.
+  - Settings for each configuration option on the remote are also exposed as switches
 - Select
   - A select is created for every activity group defined.
     - An option exists to suppress the creation of activity groups